ITS-HCD/nysds-angular-webcomponents-demo/README.md

 These components don't emit the native `input` event, so Angular does not pick up changes to pass to [(ngModel)].

-Fixing this requires updating the component to dispatch the input event:
+Fixing this means updating the component to dispatch the input event:

 ``` typescript
 this.dispatchEvent(